zng-ui/zng/README.md

 See the [`API docs`] for more details.

+## Crates

+The `zng` crate is the only dependency you need to create Zng apps, it re-exports the primary API of the other crates in well organized and documented modules.

+The other crates provide the full API that you might need to implement more advanced features, for example, a custom property that modifies the behavior of an widget might need to reference the widget's internal state, this *internal* API will only be available in the widget's crate.

 ## Cargo Features

 Zng provides the following features which can be enabled in your `Cargo.toml` file: